 It also gets misunderstood because there are very experienced speakers who've been sharing their methods for like, decades, who say things like, I no longer prepare my talks.
 I just walk onto the stage and let my words flow in connection with my audience.

 I remember Wayne Dyer, who is one of my beloved mentors from afar saying this.
 And I loved to listen to him speak.
 All of his thought leadership had a profound effect on my life.
 And you know what, this approach makes sense for Wayne Dyer.
 And in a growing way, maybe for Michael Neill, it seems, at least as he describes it.
 And maybe in a bit by bit growing way, it will for you too.
 Or it does for you too.
 Depending on where you are in your speaking adventure.
-But probably you and I, weren’t not quite there yet.
-We’re on the path to that.
+But probably you and

 I remember listening to a conversation between Liz Gilbert and Marie Forleo, in which Liz Gilbert, a very experienced, highly paid, well-respected speaker, I see her on the circuit in lots of different conferences where I attend.
 She describes her experience of preparing for her Ted Talk.
 And here's what she said, this is a quote from her conversation with Marie Forleo.
 She said, “It's a huge amount of work, the only way I can learn a speech is to walk it into my bones.
 I was walking five miles a day on the side of the road, giving that speech for four months.
 That's how much I put into it.
 There's no hack.”
 There's no hack, she says.
 And it's true.
 There really isn't a hack for having the kind of impact and making that kind of powerful difference with your audience.